UNC-Knight-Lab/peptoid-sequence-tools/README.md

 # peptoid-sequence-tools

 ## Description
-This Python package was developed by the Knight Lab at UNC Chapel Hill to analyze the sequence of a peptoid from mass peaks in a MALDI-TOF spectrum. {more description}
+This Python package was developed by the Knight Lab at UNC Chapel Hill to analyze the sequence of a peptoid composed of glycine or N-butylglycine monomers from mass peaks in a MALDI TOF-TOF spectrum.

 ## Installation Instructions
 A version of Python >= 3.7 is required to use this package.
 We recommend using [Anaconda](https://www.anaconda.com) to install Python for those new to Python.